Our Picks for a great travel kettle, suitable for holidays, caravans, holiday homes, students and to use in hotels without tea and coffee facilities

 Most of these 12V kettles will take 15-20 minutes to boil so please be aware of that.
 These are used by connecting a lead to a cigarette lighter in the car, van, truck or boat.

-This 12V travel kettle gets the highest buyer reviews and appears to be the best seller at the moment in the UK
+This 12V travel kettle gets highly rated buyer reviews and appears to be the best seller at the moment in the UK

 It measures 20.4 x 16.4 x 10.6 cm and weighs around 0.5 Kg